List of future astronomical events: 9th and 10th millennia

 All these dates are in a uniform time scale such as Terrestrial Time.
-When converted to our ordinary solar time or Universal Time, which is decidedly non-uniform, via ?T, the dates would be about one day earlier.
+When converted to our ordinary solar time or Universal Time, which is decidedly non-uniform, via ΔT, the dates would be about one day earlier.
 Because of this difference, these dates have no anniversary relation to historical dates and should not be linked to them.
 Furthermore, they are only astronomical dates, so they are given in the astronomical format of Year Month Day, which allows them to be ordered.

 After 10,000 AD

 Extremely rare or remarkable astronomical events in the years after the beginning of the 11th millennium AD (Year 10,000).

-Calendar projections

-This assumes that these calendars continue in use, without further adjustments.

-(Some of these are not astronomical events.)